 Pediatric Dentist vs. Family Dentist

 A pediatric dentist is a specialist who primarily treats children and adolescents.
 A family dentist sees patients of all ages and is one who can grow with a child into adulthood.
-Families in Chester Springs appreciate the convenience and flexibility that comes with a family dentist and being able to have the entire family treated by the same dentist.
+Families in Chester Springs appreciate the convenience and flexibility of a family dentist and having the entire family treated by the same dentist.

 About Pediatric Dentistry